turboboy215/TOSE2MID/README.md

   * Yuu Yuu Hakusho: Makai no Tobira
   * Yuu Yuu Hakusho: Makai Touitsu

+Multi-game collections marked with * indicate that other drivers are used for at least some of the games in the collections.
+Some of these are supported using my other converters.

 ## To do:
   * Panning support
   * Complete support for the NES version of the sound engine and add WonderSwan support.
 (Both versions appear to be almost the same as the Game Boy version)